deurell/blog/content/posts/scenekit-setup.md

 date: 2019-04-12T18:45:31+02:00
 tags: [SceneKit, Shaders]
 ---
 I <3 the Metal shader debugger in XCode.
-It's one of those things that feels that they've been sent from the future.
+It's one of those things that feels like they've been sent from the future.
 I've been doing shaders in OpenGL for years and years.
 The last five years I've been helping a nice Swedish game company to code casual games with a lot of Candy.
 And Crushes.
 More than once I've realized that the demos and shaders I did for fun in my teens are the very things that's putting food on the table for my kids over 100 years later.
 Well..
-Almost 100 years later..
+Almost 100 years later.

 After last years WWDC I downloaded the new XCode with the Metal debugger and.
 I was completely blown away!
 Writing shaders in Metal is like writing ordinary C++ 14 at work but without those pesky templates.
 Just the way I like C++!
-And the debugger.
-The debugger is better the my standard C++ debugger at work!
+And the shader debugger.
+The shader debugger is better the my standard C++ debugger at work!

 I did a lot of face tracking app sessions with AR kit.
 Pretty much like this: